If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 The connection determines which way data is sent to the printer device.
 If a wrong connection is selected, no data can be sent to the device so that there cannot be any printout.
 If an improper connection is selected, it may not work reliable to send data to the device so that printouts could be disrupted.

-If a printer device can be autodetected via more than one connection type, it could be shown for each connection type.
+For one same physical connection (e.g. USB or network cable) there could be several connection methods.
+If a printer device can be autodetected via more than one connection method, it could be shown for each connection method.
 This means that one same printer device could be listed several times when it is accessible via several ways.

-In particular HP devices are often accessible both via the generic "usb:/..." and the HP-specific "hp:/..." connection.
-The latter is provided by HP's driver package "hplip".
-For plain printing both kind of connections should work but for anything else (e.g. device status via HP's "hp-toolbox", or scanning with a HP all-in-one device) the "hp:/..." connection must be used.
+In particular HP USB printers are often accessible both via the generic "usb:/..." and the HP-specific "hp:/..." connection.
+The latter is provided by HP's driver package HPLIP.
+For plain printing both connection methods should work but for anything else (e.g. device status via HP's "hp-toolbox", or scanning with a HP all-in-one device) the "hp:/..." connection must be used.